dnth/dnth.github.io/content/portfolio/supercharging_yolov5_180_fps_cpu/index.md

 The drop in FPS is expected compared to the Sparse Transfer Learning method because this model is only pruned and not quantized.
 But we gain higher `mAP` values.

-What if we can run both pruning and quantization?
+What if we run both pruning and quantization?
 And still score high mAP values?

 Why not? 🤖